 Each new non-employee director receives a grant of shares of restricted Class A common stock on the date of such director's initial election to our Board having a value on the date of grant of approximately \$50,000, which vests in three equal annual installments beginning on the first anniversary of the date of grant.
-Each incumbent non-employee director, other than non-employee directors who were initially elected to our Board at any time after the prior year's annual meeting of stockholders, receives on the date of grant of approximately \$65,000, which vest in full on the first anniversary of the date of grant of approximately \$65,000, which vest in full on the first anniversary of the date of grant.
+Each incumbent non-employee director, other than non-employee directors who were initially elected to our Board at any time after the prior year's annual meeting of stockholders, receives on the date of each annual meeting of stockholders an award consisting of the number of RSUs having a value on the date of grant of approximately \$65,000, which vest in full on the first anniversary of the date of grant.